MKilani/FAAL/README.md

 ```
 SumFeat = total number of features in common between the two words
 NrFeat = number of phonetic features taken into consideration
-Divider = length of the longest of the two words being aligned
+LongestWord = length of the longest of the two words being aligned
+ShortestWord = length of the shortest of the two words being aligned
 LenSeq = length of the longest matching sequence, without counting initial or final unmatched pairs.
 LenWord1 = length word 1
 LenWord2 = length word 2
+LenAlign = length of the whole alignment, counting initial or final unmatched pairs.

 ```

 In the default version of FAAL, both the Global and the Corrected Global Similarity Scores are conceived as scores that cumulate the similarities of each pair in the alignment.
 Therefore, the Global or the Corrected Global Similarity Score of a perfect match word1 = _t_ -  word2 = _t_ is _x_, then the score of a perfect match word1 = _tt_ - word2 =  _tt_ will be _2x_, that of a of a perfect match word1 = _ttt_ - word2 =  _ttt_ will be _3x_, and so on.